 Mrs D was taken to Tunbridge Wells Hospital by ambulance and was assessed by the trauma team.
 It was confirmed that she had sustained a fracture of the transverse process of the C7 cervical vertebra with a sternal fracture of the body and manubrium as well as multiple fractures of the right 1st and 3rd ribs and the left 3rd, 4th and 5th ribs.
 Mrs D had further sustained a transverse fracture of the T2 thoracic vertebral transverse process.
 Mrs D was admitted to the hospital and gradually mobilised until her discharge on 25 December.

 Mrs D arranged cranial osteopathy for her injuries as well as acupuncture treatment and physiotherapy.
 She also started EMDR therapy for post-traumatic stress disorder.

 We were instructed by Mrs D to investigate her potential claim.
 We obtained her medical records and instructed an orthopaedic surgeon and a psychiatrist to report on the injuries that she had sustained.

 A letter of claim was served on the defendant’s and his insurers admitted liability in full.

 The final settlement reached was £15,000 more than the defendant’s initial offer.

-Carley Ross, specialist personal injury lawyer acting for the claimant successfully obtained an out-of court settlement of £30,000 to compensate the claimant for their pain and suffering.
+Specialist personal injury lawyer acting for the claimant successfully obtained an out-of court settlement of £30,000 to compensate the claimant for their pain and suffering.

-Carley Ross specialises in personal injury cases.
+Specialises in personal injury cases.
 If you have a general query about any personal injury, please contact Carley at Thomson Snell & Passmore solicitors on 01892 701376 in confidence.